vjrantal/vjrantal.github.io/_posts/2016-11-15-facebook-account-linking-with-microsoft-bot-framework.md

 # Introduction

 In chatbot scenarios, it is often required to perform some sort of user authentication and authorization.
-For example, the bot might be doing travel reserations on behalf of the user so it needs the proper credentials to do so.
+For example, the bot might be doing travel reservations on behalf of the user so it needs the proper credentials to do so.

 The [Microsoft Bot Framework](https://dev.botframework.com/) has some helpers to implement user authentication, for example, the [SigninCard](https://docs.botframework.com/en-us/node/builder/chat-reference/classes/_botbuilder_d_.signincard.html).
 There is also example [Node.js code](https://github.com/mattdot/botauth) and [C# code](https://github.com/MicrosoftDX/AuthBot) for authenticating the user.
-All of the approaches can be leveraged, but are based on "external authentication flow" meaning performing the authentication outside of the chat context (for example, in a Web browser).
+All the approaches work and can be leveraged, but are based on "external authentication flow" meaning performing the authentication outside of the chat context (for example, in a Web browser).

 The Facebook Messenger offers a feature where you can perform the user authentication within the Facebook Messenger experience and this is called [Account Linking](https://developers.facebook.com/docs/messenger-platform/account-linking).